Sparkles-Qemu/qemu_vp_builder/README.md

 Total build time is around 30 minutes on an i7-9700k with 32 GB ram.

-To compile aarch64 binaries within the container (Will be included by default in future commits)
+To compile aarch64 binaries within the container you must download the linerao aarch64 gcc compiler (Will be included by default in future commits)
 1) ssh into container
 2) cd ~
 3) wget https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz